 During the Board's August 15, 2001, public meeting on quality assurance, DOE proposed a revised set of actions to improve SQA processes and practices.
 Since then, DOE has attempted to develop a Quality Assurance Improvement Plan that includes SQA as a key goal.
 This action now appears stalled as a result of internal differences over objectives and funding.
 Thus, despite well over two years of effort, DOE has failed to develop and implement effective corrective actions in response to the Board's reporting requirement.

-This situation is not acceptable.
-To improve SQA in the DOE complex, the Board recommends prompt actions to achieve the following:
+recommends prompt actions to achieve the following:

 Responsibility and Authority